michaelrsweet/htmldoc/branches/branch-1.8/README.txt

     HTMLDOC and <HTML>DOC are trademarks of Easy Software Products.

-    HTMLDOC is copyright 1997-2010 by Easy Software Products.
-    See Appendix A of the HTMLDOC Software Users Manual and the files "COPYING.txt" and "htmldoc.eula" for the terms of use.
+    HTMLDOC is copyright 2011 by Michael R Sweet.
+This program is free software.
+Distribution and use rights are outlined in the file "COPYING.txt".

     This software is based in part on the work of the Independent JPEG Group and FLTK project.